levimaaia/emailler/README-nntp65.md

  - Detect Uthernet-II.
  - Obtain IP address using DHCP.
+ - If there is a file named `KILL.LIST.CFG` then load the file into memory.
+Each line is treated as a separate kill pattern.
+See the subsection [Kill File](#Kill-File) below.
  - Connect to NNTP server using parameters from first three lines of `NEWS.CFG`. (`AUTHINFO USER` and `AUTHINFO PASS` commands).
  - For each newsgroup listed in `NEWSGROUPS.CFG`:
    - Issue `GROUP` command to select the newsgroup.